 This is an excellent and commendable question.
 For one, it is actually quite common to struggle with this, even among folks who have been around the block.
 Secondly, one of the fastest ways to improve your knowledge and critical thinking skills is to expose your own ignorance.
 Doing so is something we are afraid to do and are typically embarrassed by, but humbling yourself in this way is critical for learning.
 Exposing my own ignorance is something I try to constantly remind myself to do.
 Acknowledging my ignorance is how I have always had breakthrough-moments in my understanding of not just exercise and nutrition science, but of many things in life.

 This is also an important question for one other critical reason.
 Specifically, I believe developing the skill of identifying someone who is a critical thinker, an expert in their field, and most importantly someone who is trying to help you, rather than “convert you” or pull a fast one on you to get your cash, is actually easier to develop than the skill of reading and correctly interpreting scientific literature.
-I’m not saying you shouldn’t learn to read and interpret research (you should do that too), but I actually learned to interpret research in part by watching others do so via research reviews and social media.
-Long before I could make it through a methods or results section of a paper and understand how good the science was, I was able to identify folks who could were logical, altruistic and trustworthy.
+I’m not saying you shouldn’t learn to read and interpret research (you should do that too), but I actually learned to interpret research (in part) by watching others do so via research reviews and social media.
+Long before I could make it through a methods or results section of a paper and understand how good the science was, I was able to identify folks who were logical, altruistic and trustworthy.
 In fact, seeing these qualities in others put me on the path towards pursuing scientific data more deeply.

-So, what qualities should look for in someone to follow in the internet age of fitness and what qualities should you avoid?
+So, what qualities should you look for in someone to follow in the internet age of fitness and what qualities should you avoid?
 I present the following (non-exhaustive) list of things to avoid, and instead, what to look for:

 1) hyperbole and exaggeration vs realistic outcomes over realistic time frames